web-platform-tests/wpt/docs/writing-tests/making-a-testing-plan.md

 ### Branches

-Just like traditional computer programs, specification algorithms often behave differently based on the state of the system.
-And just like programs, those differences are expressed with branching logic, usually using the same familiar concepts of "if", "then", and "else."

 When an algorithm branches based on some condition, that's an indication of an interesting behavior that might be missed.
 You should write at least one test that verifies the behavior when the branch is taken and at least one more test